Cranleigh Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should commence your Cranleigh lease extension
+Why you should start your Cranleigh lease extension today:

 Increase your lease and increase your Cranleigh property value

-It is generally accepted that a residential leasehold with over 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 45 years unexpired, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement